SAP/sap-btp-service-operator/README.md

 ## Troubleshooting and Support

-  - **I cannot create a service binding because its associated service instance is in `Delete Failed` state.**
+  - **I need to create a service binding to access a service instance that's in the `Delete Failed` state so that I can edit it to be able to delete it but the very state prevents me from doing that.**

- To avoid this issue, subaccount admins should create a service binding for a service instance (that they need to edit to enable its deletion) with the `force_k8s_binding` query param set to `true` (`force_k8s_binding=true`).
+ To bypass this obstacle, subaccount admins should create the service binding with the `force_k8s_binding` query param set to `true` (`force_k8s_binding=true`).
 You can do this by using the Service Manager Control CLI (smctl) or 'Create a Service Binding' Service Manager API.

 Smctl Example